 Enjoy the Scenery at the Big Ben

 Another iconic part of London is to visit Big Ben, which nearly every person coming to London will have heard of.
-It is recognised all around the world when people think of London – its definitely at top of their thoughts.
+It is recognised all around the world when people think of London – it’s definitely at top of their thoughts.
 Big Ben is actually the name given to the bell inside the tower which weighs more than 13 tons.
-It was originally called ‘The Great Bell’ before being renamed at the Big Ben.
-At night time when its light up is when it looks the best.
+It was originally called ‘The Great Bell’ before being renamed, Big Ben.
+At night time when it lights up is when it looks the best.

-Although at the moment it is undergoing some renovations to re-glaze and repaint the clock which isn’t expected to be completed until the 2020’s.
+Although at the moment it is undergoing some renovations to re-glaze and repaint the clock which isn’t expected to be completed until the 2020s.
 The bells will be silent until work is completed.
-But don’t let this put you off as around the Big Ben there is beautiful scenery to take in and you can still admire the Big Ben.
+But don’t let this put you off as around Big Ben there is beautiful scenery to take in and you can still admire Big Ben.

 Explore Parliament Square